aav-antonov/inplace-temporalshift-cuda-pytorch/readme.md

 # In-Place TemporalShift Operator: A PyTorch CUDA Custom Kernel Implementation

 This repository contains an optimized in-place implementation of the TemporalShift operation for video understanding models, implemented as a custom CUDA kernel operator for PyTorch.
-Based on the original Temporal Shift Module (TSM) from [MIT-Han-Lab/TSM](https://github.com/mit-han-lab/temporal-shift-module).
+Based on the original Temporal Shift Module ([MIT-Han-Lab/TSM](https://github.com/mit-han-lab/temporal-shift-module)) and Temporal Shift with Audio Modality ([TSAM](https://github.com/aav-antonov/TSAM))

 ## Key Features

 - ✅ **In-place operation** reducing memory usage by 50%